main-salman/haqnow/scripts/DEPLOYMENT_TARGETS.md

 **Requirements**:
 - Docker Desktop running
 - SKS cluster created via Terraform
-- Kubeconfig available at `k8s/kubeconfig`
+- Kubeconfig available at `k8s/.kubeconfig` (gitignored, contains sensitive credentials)

 **What it does**:
 1. Builds and pushes container images to Docker Hub